tillbiskup/aspecd/README.rst

 .. warning::
-  The ASpecD framework is currently under active development and still considered in Alpha development state.
-Therefore, expect frequent changes in features and public APIs that may break your own code.
+  The ASpecD framework is currently under active development and still considered in Beta development state.
+Therefore, expect changes in features and public APIs that may break your own code.
 Nevertheless, feedback as well as feature requests are highly welcome.